mindspore-ai/docs/docs/mindspore/faq/source_en/feature_advice.md

 <br/>

-<font size=3>**Q: Does MindSpore have any limitation on the input size of a single Tensor for exporting and loading models?**</font>

-A: Due to hardware limitations of protobuf, when exporting to AIR and ONNX formats, the size of model parameters cannot exceed 2G; when exporting to MINDIR format, the size of a single Tensor cannot exceed 2G.
-MindSpore only supports MINDIR, and the size of a single Tensor cannot exceed 2G.

-<br/>

-<font size=3>**Q: Does MindSpore require computing units such as GPUs and Ascend?
-What hardware support is required?**</font>
+<font size=3>**Q: Does MindSpore need a GPU computing unit?
+What hardware support is needed?**</font>

 A: MindSpore currently supports CPU, GPU, and Ascend.
 Currently, you can try out MindSpore through Docker images on laptops or in environments with GPUs.
 Some models in MindSpore Model Zoo support GPU-based training and inference, and other models are being improved.
 For distributed parallel training, MindSpore supports multi-GPU training.
-You can obtain the latest information from [Road Map](https://www.mindspore.cn/docs/note/en/r1.3/roadmap.html) and [project release notes](https://gitee.com/mindspore/mindspore/blob/r1.3/RELEASE.md#).
+You can obtain the latest information from [Road Map](https://www.mindspore.cn/doc/note/en/master/roadmap.html) and [project release notes](https://gitee.com/mindspore/mindspore/blob/master/RELEASE.md#).

+<br/>

+<font size=3>**Q: Does MindSpore have any limitation on the input size of a single Tensor for exporting and loading models?**</font>

+A: Due to hardware limitations of Protobuf, when exporting to AIR and ONNX formats, the size of model parameters cannot exceed 2G; when exporting to MINDIR format, the size of a single Tensor cannot exceed 2G.
+MindSpore only supports MINDIR, and the size of a single Tensor cannot exceed 2G.

 <br/>